 Derivative transactions with our customers are typically secured through our loan agreements.
-As of March 31, 2021 and December 31, 2020, the notional amount of derivatives with our customers totaled \$12.6 billion and \$12.5 billion, respectively.
+As of June 30, 2021 and December 31, 2020, the notional amount of derivatives with our customers totaled \$12.3 billion and \$12.5 billion, respectively.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act) requires certain derivative transactions to be cleared through a central clearinghouse and traded on regulated swap execution facilities.
 The U.S. Commodity Futures Trading Commission has exempted certain qualifying swaps entered into by end-users and financial cooperatives from these requirements.
 The exemptions do not cover all swaps executed by CoBank and are generally limited to swaps entered into in connection with loans and derivatives for customer-owners.
 CoBank has also voluntarily chosen to clear some swap transactions for economic and risk management purposes.
 As a result, certain of our derivative transactions are cleared through a futures commission merchant (FCM) with a clearinghouse or central counterparty (CCP).
 When these swaps are cleared, a single bilateral swap is divided into two separate swaps with the CCP becoming the counterparty to both of the initial parties to the swap.
 CCPs have several layers of protection against default including initial margin and variation margin or settlement payments that are required to be posted by participants.
 FCMs prequalify counterparties to all cleared swaps, set exposure limits for each counterparty and collect initial margin and variation margin or settlement payments daily for changes in the value of cleared derivatives.
 The margin and settlement payments collected from both parties to the swap protect against credit risk in the event of a counterparty default.
-As of March 31, 2021 and December 31, 2020, the notional amount of our cleared derivatives was \$29.8 billion and \$29.0 billion, respectively.
-Initial margin and settlement payments totaling \$60.8 million and \$248.6 million, respectively, as of March 31, 2021 and \$50.6 million and \$161.7 million, respectively, as of December 31, 2020 were held by our CCP for our cleared derivatives.
+As of June 30, 2021 and December 31, 2020, the notional amount of our cleared derivatives was \$30.0 billion and \$29.0 billion, respectively.
+Initial margin and settlement payments totaling \$58.7 million and \$147.1 million, respectively, as of June 30, 2021 and \$50.6 million and \$161.7 million, respectively, as of December 31, 2020 were held by our CCP for our cleared derivatives.

 Our remaining non-customer derivatives are transacted with derivative counterparties and governed by master swap agreements, which include bilateral collateral arrangements, requiring the Bank or our counterparties to post collateral on a daily basis with thresholds set at zero for all active counterparties.
 The master swap agreements also include netting agreements requiring the net settlement of covered contracts with the same counterparty in the event of default by the other party.
 The "net" mark-to-market exposure represents the netting of the positive and negative exposures with that counterparty.
 Notwithstanding these protections, we are exposed to credit risk with these counterparties due to the timing of daily margining activities.
-As of March 31, 2021 and December 31, 2020, the notional amount of derivatives with our non-customer counterparties, excluding cleared derivatives, totaled \$11.6 billion and \$11.7 billion, respectively.
+As of June 30, 2021 and December 31, 2020, the notional amount of derivatives with our non-customer counterparties, excluding cleared derivatives, totaled \$11.6 billion and \$11.7 billion, respectively.

 We record derivative exposures and related cash collateral balances at gross amounts in our consolidated balance sheets.
-Pursuant to our master swap agreements, as of March 31, 2021 we posted \$125.8 million in cash as collateral with our non-customer counterparties.
+Pursuant to our master swap agreements, as of June 30, 2021 we posted \$148.6 million in cash as collateral with our non-customer counterparties.

-At March 31, 2021, the fair value of our derivatives to a substantial majority of our dealer counterparties was a liability and was offset by the collateral we posted to our dealer counterparties.
-The fair value of our derivatives to our remaining dealer counterparties was an asset at March 31, 2021 and offset by collateral held by us.
-The fair value of our derivatives to all of our dealer counterparties was a liability at December 31, 2020, and was offset by the collateral we posted to our dealer counterparties.
+The fair value of our derivatives to all of our dealer counterparties was a liability at June 30, 2021 and December 31, 2020, and was offset by the collateral we posted to our dealer counterparties.
 The amount of losses related to derivatives we are exposed to in the event of nonperformance by dealer counterparties to our derivative positions is mitigated by collateral posted or held by us.